sharkwheels/txtr-last/README.md

 TWILIO_NUMBER = 'XXXXXXXXXXXXXX' <br />
 </blockquote>

-2) Follow the ngrok documentation to open a tunnel to the internets. (or any other tunnel of your choice)<br />
+2) Follow the ngrok documentation to open a tunnel to the internets.
+Or use any other tunnel of your choice.<br />
 3) On the twilio end, set your SMS/MMS settings for your number to the ngrok subdomain. eg: http://ba50b210.ngrok.io/sms <br />
 4) Start up the app with python app.py<br />